-Although there is some debate among scholars, the 24th of August in the year 79 is believed to be the date on which the ancient Roman cities of Pompeii and Herculaneum were destroyed and buried by an eruption of Mount Vesuvius.
+Although there is some debate among scholars, the 24th of August in the year 79 is generally believed to be the date on which the ancient Roman cities of Pompeii and Herculaneum were destroyed and buried by an eruption of Mount Vesuvius.

 And here’s a full-length dramatized documentary on Pompeii that tells the whole story of what is now one of the most famous archaeological sitesΒ β and one of the best-documented ancient citiesΒ β in the world: